DimitriChrysafis/ModelViewer/README.md

 Because of how difficult it is to compute the blue design, I use a spatial partitioning KD tree to organize Here's a rundown:

-#### Recursive Search:
-- Start at the root and recursively navigate the tree.
+- start at the root and recursively navigate the tree.
-- Decide which subtree to explore based on current axis and point distances.
+- Ddcide which subtree to explore based on current axis and point distances.

-#### Finding Neighbors:
-- Maintain a priority queue to track closest points found.
+- use a priority queue to track closest points found.
-- Adjust the queue to keep only the k nearest neighbors.
+- adjust the queue to keep only the k nearest neighbors.

-#### Drawing Neighbors:
-- Rotate vertices based on viewing angles (`angleX` and `angleY`).
+- rotate vertices based on viewing angles (`angleX` and `angleY`).
-- Draw lines on screen from each vertex to its nearest neighbors, scaled for zoom.

 ### Keyboard Shortcuts for Application Controls